mcabioch/projet_GL_uqac_automne2019/README.md

 This project is still a work in progress.
 Thus, only a few features are available for now including :
 - Choosing general working days
 - Choosing default number of working hours
-- Choosing minimum start of the day and maximum end of the day
+- Choosing minimum start of the day and maximum end of the day hours
 - Saving the datas listed above
 - Creating, editing and deleting team members